jmullz-z/Git-Your-Weather-Now/README.md

 This application is to catch your current and five day forecast in one view.
 It also saves your cities searched for later use.

 2. How to Get There
-Open your favorite web browser and enter the following web address to access.
+Open your favorite web browser and enter the following web address to access:  https://jmullz-z.github.io/Git-Your-Weather-Now/

 3. Usage Tips
 Testing the application